rust-lang/rfcs/text/3371-cargo-target-base-dir.md

 ### Providing backlinks

-Backlinks are metadata in `CARGO_TARGET_BASE_DIR` that links directories back to the workspace they came from.
+Backlinks are metadata in `CARGO_TARGET_BASE_DIR` that links target directories back to the workspace they came from.

-`targo` uses them in its own form of the feature and `cargo` will use them too in `CARGO_TARGET_BASE_DIR`.
+[`targo`][tg] uses them in its own form of the feature and `cargo` uses them too in `CARGO_TARGET_BASE_DIR`.

-While details of the stored data should probably be left to the implementation (there is no need for `cargo` to expose this data directly, though it could be exposed through `cargo metadata` in the future, see the relevant section later), one could imagine using it to clean target directories whose corresponding workspace does not exist anymore when calling something like `cargo clean --all-workspaces` (doing it automatically is not possible, else any workspace on external disks would have its target directory cleaned up each time the disk is unmounted, which is probably way too aggressive a default).
+While details of the stored data are left to the implementation (there is no need for `cargo` to expose this data directly, though it could be exposed through `cargo metadata` in the future, see the relevant section below), one could imagine using it to clean target directories whose corresponding workspace does not exist anymore when calling something like `cargo clean --all-workspaces` (doing it automatically is not possible, else any workspace on external disks would have its target directory cleaned up each time the disk is unmounted, which is way too aggressive a default).

 # Drawbacks
 [drawbacks]: #drawbacks